DFPercush/PhysicalQuantity/README.txt

 		You remember that ice cube tray method from high school, right?
 		What are they teaching you kids these days?

-	2. Immediately below KnownUnits[] you will find the literal definitions.
+	2. At the end of PhysicalQuantity.cpp you will find the literal definitions.
 		Add a line: DefineLiteral(symbol) // do not quote symbol You may choose not to define a literal if it introduces a naming conflict or you simply don't want to pollute the namespace.
 However, if you want your changes to be pulled into the origin repo, you should define the literal unless its symbol conflicts with a more popular unit.

-	3. In PhysicalQuantity.h, find all the DeclareLiteral() macros and add:
+	3. In PhysicalQuantity.h, find all the DeclareLiteral() macros at the end and add:
 		DeclareLiteral(symbol)  // again, do not put in quotes

 	4. Rebuild the hash tables.
 		If using the Visual Studio solution, this is done automatically by a custom build step.
+"Rebuild all" should invoke this.
 		There is a separate VC project called genhashtables, and its output is to be fed back into the main project as hashTables.h ($OutputPath)/genhashtables > include/PhysicalQuantity/hashTables.h